How chemotherapy works

 Chemotherapy kills cells that are in the process of splitting into 2 new cells.
 This is how normal body tissues grow.
 But cancer cells divide much more often than normal cells, so they are more likely to be killed by chemotherapy.

-Chemotherapy kills dividing cells by damaging the part of the control centre inside each cell that makes it divide.
-Some drugs interrupt the chemical processes involved in cell division.
+Some chemotherapy drugs kill dividing cells by damaging the part of the control centre inside each cell that makes it divide.
+Other chemotherapy drugs interrupt the chemical processes involved in cell division.

 Chemotherapy causes side effects because it affects healthy body tissues where cells are constantly growing and dividing.
 These tissues include the skin, bone marrow, hair follicles and lining of the digestive system.
 Normal cells can replace or repair cells that are damaged by chemotherapy.
 So side effects caused by damage to healthy body tissues usually go away once the treatment ends.

 How you have chemotherapy

 The main ways you can have chemotherapy are as an injection, a drip into the bloodstream, or tablets or capsules.
 The chemotherapy drugs circulate all round the body in the bloodstream to reach the cancer cells.
 Doctors call this systemic treatment.